bgoonz/docs-collection/github/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-for-your-schoolwork/apply-for-a-student-developer-pack.md

 ---
 title: Apply for a student developer pack
-intro: 'As a student, you can apply for the {% data variables.product.prodname_student_pack %}, which includes offers and benefits from {% data variables.product.prodname_dotcom %} partners.'
+intro: "As a student, you can apply for the {% data variables.product.prodname_student_pack %}, which includes offers and benefits from {% data variables.product.prodname_dotcom %} partners."
 redirect_from:
   - /education/teach-and-learn-with-github-education/apply-for-a-student-developer-pack
   - /github/teaching-and-learning-with-github-education/applying-for-a-student-developer-pack
   - /articles/applying-for-a-student-developer-pack
   - /education/explore-the-benefits-of-teaching-and-learning-with-github-education/apply-for-a-student-developer-pack
 versions:
-  fpt: '*'
+  fpt: "*"
 shortTitle: Apply for a student pack
 ---

 {% data reusables.education.about-github-education-link %}

 ## Requirements

 To be eligible for the {% data variables.product.prodname_student_pack %}, you must:

 - Be currently enrolled in a degree or diploma granting course of study such as a high school, secondary school, college, university, homeschool, or similar educational institution
 - Have a verifiable school-issued email address or upload documents that prove your current student status
 - Have a [{% data variables.product.prodname_dotcom %} user account](/articles/signing-up-for-a-new-github-account)